avalentino/bpack/docs/userguide.rst

        field: int = bpack.field(size=4, offset=0)

-Please note, anyway, that in some case it is possible to infer some of the above information from the context so it is not always to specify all of them explicitly.
+Please note, anyway, that in some case it is possible to infer some of the above information from the context so it is not always necessary to specify all of them explicitly.
 More details will be provided in the following.

 As shown in the example above the main way to specify a field descriptor is to use the :func:`bpack.descriptors.field` factory function together with